amillerman01/GitHub-Tutorial/README.md

   - private repos protect them from potential academic integrity issues coming up later
   - You need to accept invites once they invite you, can be done later
 - Discuss permission possibilities and how awesome it is that you can invite collaborators for projects in industry

+## .gitignore file

+- Important file to make only the files you want are added to your repository
+- Minimizes how many files get pushed to github, especially external libraries and files generated when executing your

 ## Repository settings